walmav/spire-katacoda/app-envoy/step5.md

-# Launch webapp
+## Launch webapp

-Launch the webapp
+Launch the webapp:

 `docker-compose up webapp >webapp.log &`{{execute}}

-# Wait for container to start
+You can immediately run the following command to wait for the container to start:

 `./waitfor webapp`{{execute}}

-# Logs

-To view the `webapp` log:
+When you see `Creating root_webapp_1 ... done`, view the `webapp` log:

 `cat webapp.log`{{execute}}

+You should see `Status: Downloaded newer image for us.gcr.io/scytale-registry/symbank-webapp-go-api:1.0.1` in the log.